JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 ### When should I use UAST?

-For plugins that should work for all JVM languages in the same way.
+For plugins, that should work for all JVM languages in the same way.

 Some known examples are:
 * [Spring Framework](spring_api.md)